-Why Release Business Data?The announcement by the SBA comes on the heels of some controversy involving businesses the average American might not consider to be “small businesses”, despite the fact that those businesses fit the categorization criteria of the SBA.
-Even more controversial were businesses with big bank accounts or backers who applied for and received the PPP funds, despite relatively clear knowledge that the business had no need for the funds — or at least much less need than smaller, harder hit businesses — when many smaller businesses applied funds, but did not receive any.
-Finally, some businesses who received PPP funds have fairly close ties to certain politicians, giving at least the appearance of favoritism.
-Thus, the SBA and bipartisan members of Congress agreed that the names and other data about the businesses who received larger loans would be released.
+Why Release Business Data?The announcement by the SBA comes on the heels of some controversy involving businesses that the average person might not consider to be a small business, despite the fact that those businesses fit the categorization criteria of the SBA.
+Even more controversial were businesses with big bank accounts or backers who applied for and received the PPP funds, despite relatively clear knowledge that the business had no need for the funds — or at least much less need than smaller, harder hit businesses — when many smaller businesses applied funds but did not receive any.
+Finally, some businesses that received PPP funds have fairly close ties to certain politicians, giving at least the appearance of favoritism.
+Thus, the SBA and bipartisan members of Congress agreed that the names and other data about the businesses that received larger loans would be released.

 What Data is Being Released?For loans of $150,000 or more, the SBA released the following data:

 - Business names

 - Non-profit information